dknippers/SaveEquipmentSlots/readme.md

 Mod for Don't Starve (Vanilla, Reign of Giants, and Shipwrecked).

 ## Description
-Saves the inventory slots of equipment items after equipping them.
-For example, equipping the Axe from inventory slot 4 will always return it to slot 4 when unequipping.
-When slot 4 is occupied it will be resolved accordingly.
+Saves the inventory slots of equipment and makes sure equipment always returns to their saved slot.
+If a saved slot is occupied items will be rearranged automatically to make space.

 ## Installation
 Put in \Steam\steamapps\common\dont_starve\mods to install